BehaviorEnterprises/Fex/pkg/README.md

 ###FEX Distibion and packaging

-For distributions equipped to build from git sources (e.g. Archlinux, Slackware), all packaging materials will be provided in subdirectories here.
+For distributions equipped to build from git sources (e.g. Archlinux), all packaging materials will be provided in subdirectories here.

 For other distrobutions, I will work on making suitable packaging materials available and/or will gladly accept pull requests from those who are more